full-of-foo/LibrumCI/librum-ci-fe/README.md

 	* runs `serve`.
 * `component`
   * scaffolds a new Angular component.
 [Read below](#generating-components) for usage details.

-### Testing
-To run the tests, run `npm test` or `karma start`.

-`Karma` combined with Webpack runs all files matching `*.spec.js` inside the `app` folder.
-This allows us to keep test files local to the component--which keeps us in good faith with continuing to build our app modularly.
-The file `spec.bundle.js` is the bundle file for **all** our spec files that Karma will run.

-Be sure to define your `*.spec.js` files within their corresponding component directory.
-You must name the spec file like so, `[name].spec.js`.
-If you don't want to use the `.spec.js` suffix, you must change the `regex` in `spec.bundle.js` to look for whatever file(s) you want.
-`Mocha` is the testing suite and `Chai` is the assertion library.
-If you would like to change this, see `karma.conf.js`.

 ### Generating Components
 Following a consistent directory structure between components offers us the certainty of predictability.
 We can take advantage of this certainty by creating a gulp task to automate the "instantiation" of our components.
 The component boilerplate task generates this: